JJWallis/social-media-dashboard/README.md

 }
 ```

-The light-grey body background colour change provided a nice challenge as well, since I had never encountered this design feature before.
-My first solution was to apply a linear-gradient to the `<html>` tag, that transitioned into the light-grey at the desired vertical point.
-However, the original design contained a border-radius applied to both bottom corners, so I changed my solution to a negatively positioned `<div>` behind the rest of the content.
+My first solution to the body's light-grey background-colour change was to apply a linear-gradient to the `<html>` tag that transitioned into the light-grey at the desired vertical point.
+The original design however contained a border-radius applied to both bottom corners, so I altered my solution to a negatively positioned `<div>` behind the rest of the content.

 ```css
 .grid-container-hero,